 - Fold the rope at the end

-- Twist twice with a free hand while hold the bottom of the rope in place with the other hand
+- Twist twice with a free hand while holding the bottom of the rope in place with the other hand

-- Pull the end of rope through the loop
+- Pull the end of the rope through the loop

 - Pull the end until the rope forms a figure 8 knot

-The end of the figure 8 rope is looped through a climber’s harness and then the rope is double back to the figure 8 again securing the climber and the rope.
-To keep this article simple, short and sweet, please visit “How to Tie in to the Figure 8 Knot, part II” for the next step.
+The end of the figure 8 rope is looped through a climber’s harness and then the rope is double back to figure 8 again securing the climber and the rope.
+To keep this article simple, short, and sweet, please visit “How to Tie into the Figure 8 Knot, part II” for the next step.

 Climb on, my friends!